2025 Tariff Impact

-Polaris MEP, Rhode Island Manufacturers Association (RIMA) and Rhode Island Commerce Corporation (CommerceRI), along with other local partners, are gathering input from local manufacturers related to the impact of import duty and tariff changes announced in 2025.
+Polaris MEP, Rhode Island Manufacturers Association (RIMA) and Rhode Island Commerce Corporation (CommerceRI), along with other local partners, gathered input from Rhode Island manufacturers between May 20 and June 27, 2025, related to the impact of import duty and tariff changes announced in 2025.

-We’ll use this assessment to seek out solutions, facilitate resources and guide development of supportive services in the coming months.
+We’ll use this data to seek out solutions, facilitate resources and guide development of supportive services in the coming months.

 ASSESS: Impact Analysis